need4swede/wiki-go/data/documents/settings/diagnostics/playback-benchmark/document.md

 **Not Verified** is not a quality grade.
 It means the run did not collect enough reliable evidence to judge the experience.

-A strong result means the current device, network route, and selected file performed well during that run.
-It is not a certification for every file with the same labels.

-Results from different user-selected files are useful diagnostics but are not standardized comparisons.
+A result applies only to that file, device, network route, and moment.
+It is useful for diagnosis, but it does not certify every file with similar formats or provide a standardized comparison between different files.
 Server load, network conditions, background device work, thermal state, file structure, and transcoding policy can all change a later result.

 ## Analyze Results with Neptune AI

 Neptune Pro adds an optional **Analyze Results** button after the queue completes.
-Selecting it asks [Neptune AI](/neptune-pro/neptune-ai) to turn the measurements into a short, plain-language explanation of what they would mean while watching.
-A healthy run may simply need no action.
-When the result shows a problem, Neptune AI can explain the likely symptom and suggest a sensible next check without exposing player internals.
+Selecting it asks [Neptune AI](/neptune-pro/neptune-ai) for a short, plain-language explanation of what the measurements would mean while watching.
+A healthy run may need no action.
+When the result shows a problem, Neptune AI can describe the likely symptom and suggest a sensible next check without exposing player internals.

 Only bounded technical measurements from the test are sent for analysis.
 Media titles, server details, URLs, file paths, and credentials stay on the device.